-

 Cinematic Texts Final Essay

-Using the films Sunset Blvd., Hugo and two other films we viewed this semester, discuss many of the concepts we have studied concerning literary theory, genre, character development, artistic statement, and director style.
+Using the films Cinema Paradiso, Sunset Blvd., Hugo and two other films we viewed this semester, discuss many of the concepts we have studied concerning literary theory, genre, character development, artistic statement, and director style.
 In other words, use these films to demonstrate how film can be studied as an important literary art form.
-In your last 2 paragraphs, discuss what Sunset Blvd. and Hugo are saying about the world of cinema (the art, technology, and business).
+In your last few paragraphs, discuss what Cinema Paradiso, Sunset Blvd. and Hugo are saying about the world of cinema (the art, technology, and business).

 The Kid